LincolnTechOpenSource/lincoln-gps/README.md

 [//]: # (ReadMe.md)

-# Lincoln GPS Locator
+# Lincoln Employee Locator

-A hybrid mobile application that serves as a GPS Employee Locator for Lincoln Investment employees.
+A hybrid mobile application that serves as an Employee Locator for Lincoln Investment employees.

 Built on the Cloud9 IDE in the Ionic/Cordova Framework